to make a

 - 11-15 years – this is known as the “higher bracket”

-The Secretary of State will nearly always accept a Disqualification Undertaking if one is offered, providing that 2 main conditions are met:
+The Secretary of State will nearly always accept a Disqualification Undertaking from a director if one is offered, providing that 2 main conditions are met:

 - Secondly the Secretary of State must believe that it is in the ‘public interest’ that he should accept a Disqualification Undertaking instead of applying or proceeding with an application for a formal Disqualification Order.